PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week3Day1.md

 __1d__ Visualize the Taxonomy of AI by creating an infographic.
 You can use Google's [Jamboard](https://jamboard.google.com/) or a simple piece of paper for your infographic.
 Export/import your drawing to PNG, and upload it to your GitHub repository.

-***

-## DataLab preparation (Week 3, DataLab 1):

-- [ ] List, and briefly describe the relevant Taxonomy of AI domains, and subdomains for your chosen AI topic.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: When you are finished with the independent study material, and still have some time left, try to apply your newly gained knowledge to the Creative Brief.
 </div>